ronaldlens/goreport/README.md

 # goreport

-Report handler to process ITSM data into country specific reports
+Report handler to process ITSM data into country specific reports.
+It reads a UTF-16 tab-delimited and optionally another Excel file from which it then generates a new Excel file.

+# installation

+The program depends on the excellent Excelize library for reading and writing Excel files.
+Use `go get github.com/360EntSecGroup-Skylar/excelize` to install it.

 # usage